• Home

 Jump to Recipe Print Recipe

 This fennel apple salad is like fall in a bowl.
-It has wholesome ingredients, a vast amount of textures and flavors, and it feels complex while being so so simple.
+It has wholesome ingredients, a vast amount of textures and flavors, and it feels complex while being so simple.
 This kind of recipe is everything I love about seasonal eating.
 You get to enjoy the pleasure of cooking with the planet while also being able to experience the joy of seeing the seasons change via your plate.

 Ugh.
 I’m waxing romantic about salad again.
 I’ll share more about how to make this beauty in the blog post!